MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 ---
-title: Overview of PlayFab Party
+title: PlayFab Party Overview
 author: v-thopra
-description: Introduces the concepts and APIs for PlayFab networking. ms.author: v-thopra ms.date: 07/12/2018 ms.topic: article ms.prod: playfab
+description: Learn about PlayFab Party real-time chat and data communication libraries for your game. ms.author: v-thopra ms.date: TBD ms.topic: article ms.prod: playfab
+ROBOTS: NOINDEX,NOFOLLOW
 keywords: playfab, multiplayer, networking ms.localizationpriority: medium
 ---

-# PlayFab Party
+# PlayFab Party Overview

 > [!IMPORTANT]
 > This feature is currently in **Private Preview**.
 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles, with SDKs available for Windows 10 PCs and Xbox One.
-Interoperable SDKs for iOS,  Android, and Nintendo Switch will be available this summer.
+Interoperable SDKs for iOS,  Android, and Nintendo Switch are available now.
 If you are interested in this feature, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 PlayFab Party is a set of libraries and services for easily adding multiplayer real-time networking and chat communication to your game.